seveas/python-networkmanager/docs/index.rst

 I wrote it to reduce a 100-line python script to 50 lines.
 Not realizing that the library has more lines than the ones I removed.
 Oh well 😊

+As of version 0.9.2, python-networkmanager also ships a command-line utility called n-m, which allows you to manipulate NetworkManager's state from the command line.

 :mod:`NetworkManager` -- Easy communication with NetworkManager
 ---------------------------------------------------------------
 .. module:: NetworkManager